 Clinical Rotations

-With six residents per year, each rotation is approximately eight to nine weeks long, unless otherwise noted below.
+With seven residents per year, each rotation is approximately two months long, unless otherwise noted below.
 Clinical experience takes place at Mount Sinai Morningside and Mount Sinai West.
 These hospitals are both on the Upper West Side of Manhattan and easily accessible to each other, within three miles.
 Transportation between the hospitals is provided; housing is near Mount Sinai West.
 As the hospitals have been affiliated with each other since 1979, most physicians work at both sites.
 Mount Sinai West is home to thriving services in both obstetrics and gynecology, while Mount Sinai Morningside, a trauma center, has a busy gynecology service but no labor floor.
 Full consult services are available at each hospital.

 PGY-1 Rotations